UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 GPIOA->MODER |= (0x2 << 20); // set AF mode (10)

-• 0x3 is 11 in binary — a 2-bit mask.
+• 0x3 is 11 in binary — a 2-bit mask

-• << 18 shifts it to the PA9 position (bits 19:18)
+• << 18 shifts it into the PA9 position (bits 19:18)

-• ~ is bitwise NOT operator, which inverts all bits (0 to 1, 1 to 0).
-So you get all 1s except bits 19:18
+• ~ is a bitwise NOT operator, which inverts all bits (0 → 1, 1 → 0).
+Inverting the bits return all 1s except at bits 19:18

 3.4.
 Side Note: GPIO Port vs Pin (x vs y)

-• x = Port (e.g., A, B, C…) is a separate hardware block managing 16 pins.
+• x = Port (A, B, C…) is a separate hardware block each at a distinct memory address (GPIOA, GPIOB, etc.)

 • GPIOA, GPIOB are at different memory addresses